njoseGIT/flab/README.md

     python3 -m pip install flab

-The dependency PyQt5 must also be installed, using
+As of 2.0.0, PyQt5 is no longer needed.
+For earlier versions the PyQt5 may also be installed, using

     python3 -m pip install PyQt5